Nicholas Sanders: Priesthood

+In Rome, Sanders was befriended by Pole's confidant,Cardinal Morone; he also owed much to the generosity of Francis Englefield.
 Sanders was ordained a priest in Rome, and afterwards received the degree of Doctor of Divinity.
 Even before the end of 1550 had been mentioned as a likely cardinal.
 In 1560 he wrote a "Report on the State of England" for Cardinal Morone.
 He attended the Council of Trent as a theologian of Cardinal Hosius and afterwards accompanied him and Cardinal Commendone in legations to Poland, Prussia, and Lithuania.

 In 1565, Fr.
 Sanders made his headquarters at Louvain, where his mother and his siblings joined him as refugees from anti-Catholic recusancy laws.
 His sister, Elizabeth Sanders, became a nun of Syon at Rouen.
 After a visit to the Imperial Diet at Augsburg in 1566 (in attendance upon Commendone, who had been largely instrumental in arranging the reconciliation of England with the Holy See during the reign of Queen Mary I), he threw himself into the literary controversy between Bishops John Jewel and Thomas Harding.

 Fr.
 Sanders' De visibili Monarchia Ecclesiae, provided the first narrative of the sufferings of the English Catholics.
 It was published in 1571, in the aftermath of both Regnans in Excelsis and the Northern Rebellion.